 Lastly, in guarding the tongue and the thoughts, it helps to walk away from tense situations which can avoid an argument.
 Sometimes it’s just a matter of keeping the peace and not giving place to the devil if you find yourself in a situation where someone is trying to undermine you.
 It may also be a test so if you feel the Holy Spirit telling you to walk away, just obey and pray for the peace of Jesus over the situation.

 We hope this message inspires and encourages you to build a firmer foundation.
 Let God guide you.
 He has great things in store!

-Be sure to check out our Inspirational Facebook Page where you can see great messages and ministry clips.
+Find God-Driven-Designs on Facebook, Twitter, and Instagram.
+Inspirational Facebook Page where you can see great messages and ministry clips.
 We are more than conquerors!
 We are fearfully and wonderfully made!